N0ku/Interactive-Story/README.md

    yarn start OR npm start
 ```

-4. Open http://localhost:3000 in your browser to see the app running.
+4. Now you have the server running on the 5050 port !

 ##### To import a 3d model into react three fiber, use the command: